danidee10/Maven/README.md

 There are Several Ways to install PyQt based on your OS and Distribution (If you're using Linux)

 Install Graphviz (the dot language)
-Also there are Various ways to Install this
+Also there are Various ways to Install this depending on your OS

 Install Graphviz (From Pypi)
 This is the only platform independent component, it can easily be installed from pip with